zkemail/zk-email-verify/README.md

 The full email header circuit above with the 7-byte packing into signals is 1,408,571 constraints, with 163 public signals, and the verifier script fits in the 24kb contract limit.

-The full email header and body check circuit, with 7-byte packing and final public output compression, is **3,115,057 constraints**, with 21 public signals.
+The full email header and body check circuit, with 7-byte packing and final public output compression, is **3,115,057 constraints**, with 21 public signals. zkey size was originally 1.75GB, and with tar.gz compression it is now 982 MB.

 Proof generation time on 16 CPUs took 97 seconds.
 Zkey 0 took 17 minutes.
 Unclear about zkey 1.
 Zkey 2 took 5 minutes. r1cs + wasm generation took 5 minutes.
 Witness generation took 16 seconds. cpp witness gen file generation (from script 6) took 210 minutes.